 Spot delivery failure: Many car buyers want their vehicles as soon as possible.
 Some dealers will send the car off the lot before a lending institution approves the financing.
 If the financing arrangement fails, the dealer must allow you to return the car and recover your full down payment.
 They cannot force you to make a new deal with worse terms, or agree to higher payments than you expected.

 Down payment fraud: One of the ways a car buyer can minimize monthly payments is by making a down payment on the vehicle.
 An unscrupulous car dealership might fail to report some or all of that payment to the lending institution, and instead steal the down payment.
 This action will lead to the bank overcharging you in your monthly payments.

 Credit Report fraud: It is tempting for car dealers to learn about customer credit before they start negotiating.
 They are hoping to prevent a deal that falls through due to poor credit.
 However, they cannot check your credit without your express permission.
 If they do so, they are violating federal law.

 Rental History Not Disclosed: Dealers in Maryland must disclose when a used car used to be a rental, a taxi, and other specific uses.
 Many customers do not want to buy a rental due to it likely not being cared for.

 An Ilchester, MD, Auto Fraud Lawyer Near Me

 If you have been impacted by a seller’s illegal practices, Whitney, LLP’s attorneys can assist you in suing the car dealership and unwinding the deal and recovering compensation.
-The auto fraud attorneys at Whitney, LLP, are ready to help you, with no out-of-pocket fees or expenses.
+The auto fraud attorneys at Whitney, LLP, are ready to help you.
 To begin your Free Consultation, contact us online today or call us at (410) 583-8000.